Naleti: Geography

 The village lies in between Kulahar khadd bordering the North eastern boundary of the village and Balla khad in the South just below the Kendriya Vidyalya.

 Education

 There are numerous educational institutes within the village and the close vicinity.
-Kendriya Vidyalaya Naleti is the prominent school in Naleti, managed by the Ministry of HRD, Govt of India.
+Kendriya Vidyalaya Naleti is the prominent school in Naleti, managed by the Ministry of Education, Govt of India.

-Vedvyas campus of Rashtriya Sanskrit Samsthanam, a Deemed University run by Ministry of HRD, Govt of India is located in Balahar, which lies in Ward No 7 Masot in Naleti Village Panchayat.
+Vedvyas campus of Central Sanskrit University (earlier known as Rashtriya Sanskrit Samsthanam, a Deemed University run by Ministry of Education, Govt of India is located in Balahar, which lies in Ward No 7 Masot in Naleti Village Panchayat.

 Govt.
 Senior Secondary School Pragpur is located on the Southern border of Naleti.